In our 75th year!

 The Rabbinic Kallah at Wildacres

-The Rabbinic Kallah at Wildacres has been occurring for over 70 years!
+The Rabbinic Kallah at Wildacres is celebrating 75 years!
 The Kallah features an outstanding Jewish scholar for a six-day rabbinic seminar attended by Conservative, Orthodox, Reconstructionist, Reform, and Traditional rabbis and their families.
 We join together for study, prayer, discussion, debate, relaxation, and camaraderie.
 Rabbis and family members come from all over the country to enjoy the learning, kosher cuisine, egalitarian minyanim, and joyously observe Shabbat together.
 Participants are able to lead the davening, give Divrei-Torah, and offer workshops.
 The program includes evening entertainment, arts and crafts for family members, and children’s activities.
 Included in the schedule is free time for touring, relaxing, and schmoozing with family and friends.

 For more information about Wildacres